2018 AIA Baltimore Excellence in Design Awards

 - Project Location (City, State, if applicable)

-- Project Synopsis describing the "Site," "Program," and "Solution."
+- Project Summary describing the "Site," "Program," and "Solution."
 As part of this synopsis, discuss key design aspects (intent, concepts, and contextual relationships), technical aspects (structure, materials, mechanical systems, etc. where informative), and the social, environmental or other benefits of the project to the public and its users.
+This summary is intended for publication.

-Include images along with additional succinct annotation.
-The format and design of the pages are at the entrant's discretion; all pages should be in landscape orientation.
+Include Images along with additional succinct annotation.
+The format and design of the pages are at the entrant's discretion maintaining 8 1/2" x 11" landscape orientation.

 - Label images with suitable titling and captions.
-Photographer credit on the images used in the Project/Jury PDF is permitted except those by the firm and/or team members.
+Photographer credit on the images used in the Project/Jury PDF is permitted except those identifying the firm and/or team members.

 - Renovations, restorations, additions and conversions should present “before” and “after” photographs.
 For projects involving changes to existing structures, documentation of original conditions is highly recommended.
 Process sketches that communicate the development of the project and/or its construction are encouraged.